 - Glass Cannon: Very strong Lady of Black Magic — with a very heavy fire tome.

-- Hate Sink: Made to be so utterly reprehensible and lacks any sort of Freudian Excuse (for reference, even Manfroy has one).
+- Hate Sink: Probably the single most despicable character in the entire series, let alone woman.
+From what she did to both her sister-in-law and her daughter, and even how she treats her own, she was made to be so utterly reprehensible and lacks any sort of Freudian Excuse (for reference, even Manfroy has one).
 Hilda was REALLY made to show the lowest that the Empire can do even with minimum Loptous interference.
-Additionally, Hilda is an intentional attempt to avert the trope Females Are More Innocent, she's basically one of the most hideously evil female in the series, showing that even women can be such despicable beings.
+Additionally, Hilda is an intentional attempt to avert the trope Females Are More Innocent, showing that even women can be such despicable beings.

 - Heroic Lineage: A minor degree of the Fjalar bloodline.
 However, 'heroic' would be the last thing you would refer to Hilda as.